1-irdA/chart/README.md

 # cli-charts

-Generate charts for cli app.
+Generate barchart for cli app.
 Works with percentage.

 ```go